 Both devices are IP67 rated which means they are capable of withstanding water immersion at a depth between 15 cm and 1 meter for a minimum of 30 minutes.
 Have a look at our article on the IP ratings and here is information on the more office rugged device testing that our devices have to go through.

 Although very sunny May is very much winter in South Africa.
-The original plan was to use string but we soon found support in the form of rescue diver.
+The original plan was to use string but we soon found support in the form of a rescue diver.
 Many thanks to all those involved in the video and to the hotel for bringing out towels to dry off with!